Doctor of Philosophy (PhD)

 Release the entire work immediately for access worldwide.

-Lu, Qinqin, "Phases of bosons in optical lattices and coupled to artifical gauge fields" (2014).
+Lu, Qinqin, "Phases of bosons in optical lattices and coupled to artificial gauge fields" (2014).
 LSU Doctoral Dissertations.
 80.

 Sheehy, Daniel E